prakharjhudele/Web-Scraping/Using Request_BeautifulSoup/readme.md

 Using Selenium comes in handy when scraping dynamic web pages, that is when the page is loaded with javascripts and we need sufficient user interaction to show the required data.
-However, there are simple pages where data is readily availabale on load.
+However, there are simple pages where data is readily available on load.
 These are called static web pages.
 I have attached a scraping example which downloads data from news paper archive of Indian economic newspaper daily The Hindu Business Line.

 Key Highlights-
 1) Use the start and End date range to get data for the period.